eureka-cpu/helix-themes.nix/README.md

 # Declarative Helix Editor Themes

-Nix Home-manager options for the helix editor has an attribute for themes that expects an attribute set of attributes written as TOML values: https://mynixos.com/home-manager/option/programs.helix.themes.
+Nix home-manager options for the Helix editor has an attribute for themes which expects an attribute set of attributes written as Nix-TOML values: https://mynixos.com/home-manager/option/programs.helix.themes.
 This can get really hairy if you are trying to actually use this attribute to declare your custom themes.

-The goal is to eventually add a script that will convert your existing custom theme from TOML to a Nix-TOML expression, placing it within the flake.
+The goal is to eventually add a script that will convert your existing custom theme from TOML to a Nix-TOML attribute set, placing it within a `themes` directory which will then be available in the flake outputs.

-The themes already available can be used by importing the flake, and assigning the Home-manager Helix themes options.
+The themes already available can be used by importing the flake, and assigning the home-manager Helix themes options.

 > NOTE: This assumes you are using a flake to manage your dotfiles.
 I've also tried to keep this as minimal as possible.